hewison-chris/agora-cl-docs/website/docs/partials/_jwt-guidance-partial.md

 ## Configure execution node

-Your execution node needs to **expose a new port** and then **use the JWT token** to authenticate your beacon node's connection to that port.
+Your execution node needs to **expose a new port** and then **use the JWT token** to authenticate your Agora node's connection to that port.

 <p class="hidden-in-mergeprep-guide">Using the latest version of your execution client software, issue the following command to configure your execution node's JWT token and Engine API endpoint:</p>